tkshanmugam/HOPEAIHACKTHON25/AIStudyCompanion/aistudycompanion/README.md

 - **Context-Aware Responses**: AI answers based on your specific materials
 - **Confidence Scoring**: See how confident the AI is in its responses

+## AutoGen Library

+This project uses the [AutoGen](https://github.com/microsoft/autogen) library to enable multi-agent AI orchestration for subject-specific tutoring.

+AutoGen is an open-source framework for building applications with multiple AI agents that can collaborate, coordinate, and solve complex tasks together.
+In this project, AutoGen powers the creation and management of specialized agents for different subjects, allowing them to work together to provide accurate and context-aware educational assistance.

 ## Technical Details

 ### Architecture